UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

 iput -f ${CATEGORY}2landingpage.xsl /${RODSZONE}/yoda/xsl/${CATEGORY}2landingpage.xsl
 ```

-There is a lot of opportunity for mistakes as the commands are so similar, but different.
+Mistakes are easily made as the commands are so similar, but different.
-One letter difference could put an XSL in the XSD collection for example.
+One letter difference could put an XSL in the XSD collection, for example.